-Your module lecturers are the members of the University Centre staff who you will have most contact with.
+Your module lecturers are the members of Keighley College staff who you will have most contact with.
 Their job is to manage and deliver their part (module) of your programme of study, assess and grade your work, and also give you continuous feedback on how you're doing.